benwr/bromberg_sl2/README.md

 # Technical Details

-We use the A(2) and B(2) matrices as generators of SL₂, and p = 2^127 - 1 as our prime order, for fast modular arithmetic.
+We use the A(2) and B(2) matrices as generators, and p = 2^127 - 1 as our prime order, for fast modular arithmetic.

-We have not yet attempted to seriously optimize this library at all, and performance is a secondary goal.
-As of right now our procedure is about 1/5 as fast as SHA3-512.
+We have not yet attempted to seriously optimize this library, and performance is a secondary goal.
+As of right now our procedure is about 1/3 as fast as SHA3-512.

 We needed an architecture-agnostic cryptographic hash procedure with a monoid homomorphism respecting string concatenation, written in a low-level language.
 While there are [a](https://github.com/srijs/hwsl2-core) [few](https://github.com/nspcc-dev/tzhash) [implementations](https://github.com/phlegmaticprogrammer/tillich_zemor_hash)